-- Judicial Candidates file with the Secretary of State's Office, and may do so by hand delivery, mail, email, fax or electronically. - County and County District Candidates, such as candidates for County Election Commission and either Levee District, file with the respective Circuit Clerk's Office and may do so by hand delivery, mail, email or fax.
-Electronic filing of campaign finance disclosure reports with the Circuit Clerk's Office is not available.
+- Statewide, State District and Legislative candidates file with the Secretary of State's Office, and may do so by hand delivery, mail, email, fax or electronically. - County and County District candidates file with the respective Circuit Clerk's Office and may do so by hand delivery, mail, email or fax.
+Electronic filing of campaign finance disclosure reports with the Circuit Clerk's Office is not available. - Municipal and Municipal District/Ward candidates file with the respective Municipal Clerk's Office and may do so by hand delivery, mail, email or fax.